Seattle protesters gather downtown after Supreme Court reverses Roe v. Wade

 Noelle Holbert was there because she didn’t want to be home, scrolling on the phone “while the world is crumbling.”

-Holbert, who works at a local Safeway, said they first got involved with activism during the protests for Black Lives Matters after the murder of George Floyd.
+Holbert, who works at a local Safeway, said she first got involved with activism during the protests for Black Lives Matter after the murder of George Floyd.

 “When we first heard about the probability of this Supreme Court decision, I felt furious,” she said.
 “It feels like my rights are being stripped away, the rights of my mother are being stripped away.”